Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 # Firebase & Backend Setup Checklist

 > [!CAUTION]
-> **This guide has been updated with a more robust setup for the development environment.** This is the most secure and flexible way to manage your app's secret keys and avoid common startup errors.
+> **This guide has been completely overhauled to provide a clear, robust, two-key setup for your local environment.** This is the most secure and flexible way to manage your app's secret keys and avoid the `grantToken` error.

 ---